 Data skills and capability are core elements of effective data governance.
 All agencies need to be supported by a workforce that has the right set of skills and capability to manage and use data effectively.
-This means ensuring all staff have a basic level of data literacy - the ability to identify, locate, interpret, evaluate data to drive action - and that there are enough staff with specialised data skills spread across the organisation.
+This means ensuring all staff have a basic level of data literacy and that there are enough staff with specialised data skills spread across the organisation.
 Specialised data skills include the ability to manage and analyse large amounts of data, implementation and management of data systems, data engineering and cyber security.